Preacher's Kid (EP)

 Preacher's Kid is a 2021 extended play released by Semler that focuses on being a queer Christian.
 In February 2021, it was the top Christian album on the iTunes charts.

 Background

-Before she recorded Preacher's Kid, Semler made a documentary about the Christian music industry.
-In an interview with a recording executive, she asked about including queer Christian artists, but she was told that the subject doesn't come up.
-In an interview with Michel Martin of NPR, she said that she chose to categorize the album as a Christian album because "I have a lived Christian experience.
+Before they recorded Preacher's Kid, Semler made a documentary about the Christian music industry.
+In an interview with a recording executive, they asked about including queer Christian artists, but they were told that the subject doesn't come up.
+In an interview with Michel Martin of NPR, they said that they chose to categorize the album as a Christian album because "I have a lived Christian experience.
 My faith is deeply important to me.
 And there's a pluralism of beliefs within Christianity, within that umbrella.
 And we know that to be true.
 But yet, within the genre of music, of Christian music, it's just so homogenous."

-Semler recorded the album using her laptop and a USB microphone.
+Semler recorded the album using their laptop and a USB microphone.